Success is...freeedom

 SOPHIA Symposium at ECO 2024

 SOPHIA has received funding from the Innovative Medicines Initiative 2 Joint Undertaking under grant agreement No. 875534.
-This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation program and EFPIA and T1D Exchange, JDRF, and Obesity Action Coalition.
+This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation program and EFPIA and T1D Exchange, Breakthrough T1D (JDRF), and Obesity Action Coalition.